Bobbyberta/live_music_artwork/README.md

 - ✅ Edge 79+

 ### Performance
-- Optimized for dual 800x600 canvas rendering
+- Optimized for 900x600 canvas rendering
 - Adaptive particle count based on performance
 - Automatic pause when browser tab is hidden